avidbiscuit/ait-wiki/content/items/handles.md

 ## How Handles Works.

 Once placed into the sonic port, he will be able to accept commands given by you.
 To do so in the in game chat type "Handles" followed by a command you want him to fulfill, Responding with a specific message based on what you ask him to do or an error message if you give him a wrong command.
-He will also do flight events for you when he's in the Sonic Port.
+He will NOT do flight events for you when he's in the Sonic Port!

 ## Misc stuff
         "help"